Battles and operations of the Indian National Army: Arakan

 In March 1944, the Japanese forces began its offensive into India's eastern frontier.
 The plans for the offensive directed three divisions from Kawabe's Burma Area Army to initiate a diversionary attack at Arakan and cover the southern coast while another two divisions watched Stillwell and Chiang Kai-shek's forces in the north.
-In the centre, three divisions from Mutaguchi's 15th army were push into Manipur to capture Imphal, scattering British forces and forestalling any offensive movements against Burma.
+In the center, three divisions from Mutaguchi's 15th army were pushed into Manipur to capture Imphal, scattering British forces and forestalling any offensive movements against Burma.

 The INA's Special Services Group, redesignated as the Bahadur Group worked with the advanced Japanese units and pathfinders in the opening stages of the Japanese offensive in the upper Burma region and into Manipur.
-These were tasked to infiltrate through British lines and approach units identified as consisting of significant Indian troops, and encourage them to defect.
+These were tasked to infiltrate through British lines and approach units identified as consisting of significant Indian troops and encourage them to defect.
 Fay quotes British Intelligence sources to confirm that these units achieved some success in these early stages.
-In early April a unit of the Bahadur Group, led by Col. Shaukat Malik, broke through the British defences on 14 April 1944 to capture Moirang in Manipur.
+In early April a unit of the Bahadur Group, led by Col. Shaukat Malik, broke through the British defenses on 14 April 1944 to capture Moirang in Manipur.
 The Azad Hind administration took control of this independent Indian territory.

-Meanwhile, the 1st battalion of the INA's 1st Guerrilla regiment, lightly armed, was directed to towards the south to participate in the diversionary attack.
-The unit left Rangoon in early February at reach Prome.
+Meanwhile, the 1st battalion of the INA's 1st Guerrilla regiment, lightly armed, was directed towards the south to participate in the diversionary attack.
+The unit left Rangoon in early February to reach Prome.
 From Prome, the unit marched across the Chin Hills to reach the Taungup and then up the coast to reach Akyab in early March.
 By this time the Arakan offensive was nearing its end, and although it had been a successful diversion, Kawabe's forces had failed to capture and destroy Messervy's 17th Indian Division.
 The 1st battalion marched up the Kaladan river and by middle of March approached Kyauktaw, east of Mayu peninsula.
 Subsequently, the unit progressed slowly but successfully against Commonwealth African units before crossing the Burma-India border north of Akyab, occupying Mowdok near Chittagong.